KylerBesher/final_arena/content/pages/about/index.md

     description: Everything you need for gaming and collecting
     items:
       - title: Sports Cards & Memorabilia
-        description: "Extensive collection of vintage and modern sports cards, autographs, and collectibles.
-We buy, sell, and help with grading."
+        description: 'Extensive collection of vintage and modern sports cards, autographs, and collectibles.
+We buy, sell, and help with grading.'
         icon: trophy
       - title: Gaming Center
-        description: "Magic: The Gathering, Pokemon, Warhammer, RPGs, and board games.
-Join our weekly tournaments and game nights in our dedicated play spaces."
+        description: 'Magic: The Gathering, Pokemon, Warhammer, RPGs, and board games.
+Join our weekly tournaments and game nights in our dedicated play spaces.'
         icon: dice
       - title: Digital Media & Tech
-        description: "Video games, DVDs, Blu-rays, and 3D printing supplies.
-Everything you need for modern entertainment and creative projects."
+        description: 'Video games, DVDs, Blu-rays, and 3D printing supplies.
+Everything you need for modern entertainment and creative projects.'
         icon: gamepad

   - type: richText